-Housed within the SELL department, students in the Speech-Language Pathology and Audiology major embark on a curriculum with a robust focus on special education law, policy, and practice.
+Housed within the SELL department, students in the Speech Language Pathology and Audiology major embark on a curriculum robustly focusing on special education law, policy, and practice.
 Additionally, many opportunities for interprofessional education with future special educators and teachers of the D/deaf and hard of hearing exist in and out of the classroom.
-Students receive exposure to content relevant to practice for all populations, including: medically-based practice, supporting individuals across the lifespan, and working outside of one’s culture and/or language.
+Students receive exposure to content relevant to practice for all populations, including medically-based practice, supporting individuals across the lifespan, and working outside of one’s culture and/or language.

 What’s next after graduating with this major?

-Though many career and educational pathways exist following the B.S. degree in Speech-Language Pathology and Audiology, students who complete this major often pursue graduate study to become a speech-language pathologist or an audiologist.
-Speech-language pathologists support individuals who have speech, language, and/or swallowing needs, while audiologists support individuals who have hearing, balance, and/or other auditory needs.
-To be eligible for licensure and certification for either profession, graduate study beyond the B.S. degree is required.
+Though many career and educational pathways exist following the BS degree in Speech Language Pathology and Audiology, students who complete this major often pursue graduate study to become speech-language pathologists or audiologists.
+Speech-language pathologists support individuals with speech, language, and/or swallowing needs, while audiologists support those with hearing, balance, and/or other auditory needs.
+To be eligible for licensure and certification for either profession, graduate study beyond the BS degree is required.

-The B.S. in Speech-Language Pathology and Audiology provides prerequisite coursework for most masters programs (typically M.A., M.S., or M.Ed.) in Speech-Language Pathology and clinical doctorate programs (Au.D.) in Audiology.
-Students interested in a particular graduate program should consult that program’s website to inquire about its expected prerequisite coursework and/or their academic advisor.
+The BS in Speech Language Pathology and Audiology provides prerequisite coursework for most masters programs (typically MA, MS, or MEd) in Speech-Language Pathology and clinical doctorate programs (AuD) in Audiology.
+Students interested in a particular graduate program should consult its website to inquire about its expected prerequisite coursework and/or their academic advisor.